sisl/CS238PeerReviews/README.md

 - Show which projects are exempt from review
 - Alert you if any students are assigned to review the same project twice

-**Important:** Verify the summary matches Gradescope for the number of projects submitted and make any manual adjustments for students reviewing the same project twice.
+**Important:** Verify the summary matches Gradescope for the number of projects submitted and make any manual adjustments if students submitted wrong information.

 This pass generates:
 - `Peer_review_assignments.csv` - Assignments for students